bitboxer/bitboxer.de/_posts/2010-05-01-my-favorite-textmate-extensions.markdown

 The theme I am using at the moment is the Railscast Theme by Ryan Bates.
 You can find it in the about section of his [Railscasts](http://railscasts.com/about).
 Dark background and nice font colors.
-When you look at the code the whole day, it should look good :) .
+When you look at the code the whole day, it should look good :smile: .
 Don't forget to download the [Bitstream Vera Font](http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/).

 **Ackmate**